fuzzyami/Chess/README.md

 a timeout.
 If the player does not return the move within 1 second, that thread is stopped.

 ### Things I'd do differently, the next time:
-To correctly handle check-make, I would need to consider all the pieces on the board (which I dont do now).
+To correctly handle check-mate, I would need to consider all the pieces on the board (which I dont do now).
 It would make sense to compute, for each piece, at every turn, the following:

     * list of pieces under attack by that piece